cloudposse/docs/content/github-actions/index.md

 ## Introduction

-In this catalog you'll find real-world examples of how we've implemented various common github actions.
+In this library you'll find real-world examples of how we've implemented reusable GitHub Actions to solve common CI/CD challenges.